 This is a full-time job and provides the vast majority of my income.
 I have no ownership stake in Third Door Media.

 I began building websites for pay in late 1997, and taught myself SEO and online marketing a couple years later when my web design clients requested something more than a pretty website.
-In late 2006, I stopped doing web work and shifted exclusively to online marketing consulting.
+In late 2006, I stopped doing web design/development and shifted exclusively to online marketing consulting.

 In addition to providing a small percentage of my annual income, this consulting work helps me stay familiar with the online marketing strategies and tactics that we often cover on Search Engine Land and Marketing Land.